woronmene/lendsqr-fe-test/README.md

 - User Detail
 - Pagination

 4.)
-The user detail page contails all detail of a specific user based on the id.
+The user details page contains all details of a specific user based on the id.
 It also has detailed information of the guarantor like the name, phone number, email, and relationship with the user.
 You can get the API as shown below:

  ```txt
 https://www.google.com/url?q=https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users/:id
 ```

-Paste it on your browser search or any API platform like Postman, Insomnia, etc. to get the full data.
+Paste it on your browser search or in any API platform like Postman, Insomnia, etc. to get the full data.
 Based on the current id, it is between `1 to 100`.
 That is replace `:id` to any number between 1 to 100.